arcmite/arc-website/docs/guides/modding/root-folder.md

 # Root Folder

+> This guide covers the main folder structure of the root folder and how to find it.

 ## How to Find your root folder

 In Steam, go to your Library and then navigate to Assetto Corsa.
 Click on the settings cog, then go to **Manage > Browse local files**.